João Pedro (footballer, born 1992): Palermo

 On 30 August 2010, Serie A club Palermo announced the signing of João Pedro on a five-year contract.
-He made his debut in the final minutes of a 2010–11 UEFA Europa League game against Sparta Prague.
+He made his debut in a 2010–11 UEFA Europa League game against Sparta Prague.
 His Serie A debut came on 17 January 2011, as a second-half substitute for Josip Iličić in a 1–3 loss to Cagliari.

 On 29 January 2011, Vitória Guimarães announced the signing of João Pedro on loan for the remainder of the season.
 He was sent back on 4 April for disciplinary reasons, after reacting angrily to being substituted in the first half against Sporting CP.

 On 19 August 2011, Palermo loaned João Pedro to Uruguayan club Peñarol.
 He scored six times in his spell in Montevideo, including two on 24 September in a 4–0 win at neighbours River Plate that put his team on top of the table.

-Santos / Estoril
+Santos

 João Pedro returned to his homeland on 5 July 2012, signing with Santos until 2014.
 The club purchased 20% of his economic rights from Traffic Sports Marketing, and had priority to buy 30% more.

+Estoril

 On 1 July 2013, after not featuring with the first team in 2013 season, João Pedro rescinded with Santos and signed a one-year deal with Estoril.
 He scored eight times in his only full season for the Lisbon District club as they came fourth, including two on 1 March 2014 in a 4–0 home win over Olhanense.